dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-19-toric_code-intro.md

 <!-- Things left to be done:
 1. clearing up stuff and streamlining
-2. image references clean
-3. filling in the understanding of some bits -->
+2. filling in the understanding of some bits -->

 *[plaquettes]: Fancy term for each of the little squares in the lattice.
 *[braiding]: Loosely speaking "moving particles around each other"